Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 Citizens have successfully petitioned to have more than 4,100 residential blocks included in the program.
-You can search for streets that have been set aside for permit parking by using the Residential Permit Parking Block Data Inquiry database.
+You can search for streets that have been set aside for permit parking at Residential Permit Parking Block Data Inquiry.

 To use this feature, please enter a street name.
 You do not have to enter a ST or AVE suffix.
 You can enter a partial or complete street name.
 Block and ward numbers are optional but they can help narrow your search.

-If your street is not on the list, you can petition DDOT to initiate a permit parking program (download the petition form below).
+If your street is not on the list, you can petition DDOT to initiate a permit parking program.

 To ensure District residents have access to parking near their homes.